+Program Source Uses of Funds Expe cted Amou nt Available Y ear 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ General Fund public - local Public Services 440,355 0 0 440,355 450,000 The City allocates General Fund monies to support nonprofits.
+Many nonprofits funded serve low-income residents, but that is not a requirement of the funding source.
+Housing Trust Fund public - local Acquisition Housing The City collects an affordable housing impact fee on new residential and nonresidential development.
+The City has approximately \$8.5M in outstanding loan commitments, however, does not expect any of those funds to be drawn down during the 2023-24 program year.
+Planned loan commitments for the remainder of the Consolidated Plan period include approximately \$9M in land donation 0 0 0 0 9,000,000 and/or cash loan commitments.

 Program Source Uses of Funds Expe cted Amou nt Available Y ear 1 Expected Narrative Description

 of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$

-General public - Public Services The City allocates General Fund monies to

-Fund local support nonprofits.
-Many nonprofits

-funded serve low-income residents, but

-that is not a requirement of the funding

-440,355 0 0 440,355 450,000 source.

-Housing public - Acquisition The City collects an affordable housing

-Trust local Housing impact fee on new residential and

-Fund nonresidential development.
-The City has

-approximately \$8.5M in outstanding loan

-commitments, however, does not expect

-any of those funds to be drawn down

-during the 2023-24 program year.
-Planned

-loan commitments for the remainder of

-the Consolidated Plan period include

-approximately \$9M in land donation

-0 0 0 0 9,000,000 and/or cash loan commitments.

-Program Source Uses of Funds Expe cted Amou nt Available Y ear 1 Expected Narrative Description

-of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$

 Other public - Housing A one-cent Transactions and Use (Sales)

 local Public Services Tax, known as Measure E, was approved

 by voters in the November 8, 2022,

 election.
 The needs and priorities

 identified by the Elk Grove community to

 guide Measure E spending allocations

 include addressing homelessness.
 With the

 collection of the tax to begin on April 1,

 2023, the City anticipates a portion of the

 funding to be available for efforts to

 address homelessness in FY 2023-24.

-Expected amounts available for future
+Expected amounts available are unknown

-years are unknown at the time of writing
+at the time of writing this draft AAP and

-this AAP and require further consultation
+require further consultation with the

-with the Measure E Citizen Oversight
+Measure E Citizen Oversight Committee.

+Known amounts will be updated prior to

-2,040,000 0 0 2,040,000 0 Committee.
+0 0 0 0 0 the adoption of the AAP.